cfengine/documentation/reference/promise-types/packages.markdown

-CFEngine does not maintain operating system specific expert knowledge internally, rather it uses a generic model for dealing with promises about packages (which depend on the behaviour of an external package manager).
+CFEngine does not maintain operating system specific expert knowledge internally, rather it uses a generic model for dealing with promises about packages (which depend on the behavior of an external package manager).
 The approach is to define package system details in body-constraints that can be written once and for all, for each package system.